madilynbaileyfan52/NVOT-TSA-Video-Game-Design/README.md

   2. Please respect each other (this includes not editing someone else's work without their permission).
   3. In order to solve problems as efficiently as possible, follow these directions:
       1. General Issues: Reach out to one of our fellow members on [Slack](https://tsavideogame.slack.com).
-      2. Repository Related Issues: Open a GitHub issue ("Issues" tab above).
+      2. Repository Related Issues: Open a GitHub issue using the appropriate template ("Issues" tab above).

 Violators of the above rules will be politely warned before any corrective action is taken.